 In general, your Plan membership will be renewed when you again become employed by a Participating Employer.
-Temporary employees who have had a Permanent Break-in-Service (as described in Section II.B.2 above) will have to satisfy the 1,000 Hours of

-Service eligibility requirement again, but in all other cases Plan membership will renew immediately.
+Temporary employees who have had a Permanent Break-in-Service (as described in Section II.B.2 above) will have to satisfy the 1,000 Hours of Service eligibility requirement again, and special rules apply to Retired Annuitants, but in all other cases Plan membership will renew immediately.
+If you become employed by a Participating Employer as a Retired Annuitant, your Plan membership will be renewed as of the first day of the calendar month after you first complete 1,000 Hours of Service as a Retired Annuitant within the 12 consecutive month period beginning on the day you first performed an Hour of Service as a Retired Annuitant, or, if later, the first day of the calendar month in which you first complete 1,000 Hours of Service as a Retired Annuitant during any Plan Year, beginning with the Plan Year starting after the day you first performed an Hour of Service as a Retired Annuitant.